shaunzyeev/cloudly/README.md

 ## Create VPC

     CIDR: 172.16.X.0/24
-    - Subnet: 2 Public
+    -Subnet: 2 Public
             2 Private ( With Internet )
-    - Security Group:
+    -Security Group:
         1. Private Access
         2. Public Access

 ## Create Private Hosted Zone
-    - cypaws.local and attach to the you have created earlier.
+    -cypaws.local and attach to the you have created earlier.

 ## Create a jump server in the public zone